If pheasants are fortunate enough to enter the breeding season in good physical condition, they are not completely out of harm’s way.

 But, there is a solution for incidental hen mortality, and the answer is the use of a flushing bar.
 A flushing bar is a device that typically is mounted on the front of a tractor that precedes the implement being used for haying.
 A flushing bar creates a disturbance in advance of the implement to allow extra time for the nesting bird to flush to avoid injury or death.

-Flushing bars are easy to install, are effective at forcing wildlife out of the path of the mower, and don’t get in the way of production.
+Flushing bars are easy to install, effective at forcing wildlife out of the path of the mower, and don’t get in the way of production.
 Research on flushing bars indicates a reduction in mortality of 60 percent in fields of alfalfa or other grass cover that is harvested for livestock forage.
+Add roadside grass to that list.

 Although the nest is normally destroyed, pheasants are resilient nesters and the majority will re-nest in nearby undisturbed cover.
 By using a flushing bar, not only will more hens survive the breeding and nesting seasons but many will also go on to successfully hatch a clutch leading to a potential increase in annual bird populations which will possibly lead to subsequent population growth in later years.